eoinnoble/highway-code-diff/pages/using-the-road-159-to-203.md

 ### Rule 199

 **Toucan, puffin and equestrian crossings.** These are similar to pelican crossings, but there is no flashing amber phase; the light sequence for traffic at these three crossings is the same as at traffic lights.
 If the signal-controlled crossing is not working, proceed with extreme caution.
+Do not enter the crossing if you are unable to completely clear it, to avoid obstructing pedestrians, cyclists or horse riders.

 Reversing (200 to 203)
 -----------------------